-HEALTH INSURANCE is required for all International cadets.
-The amount included is an estimate for the 2022-2023 academic year.
-Please contact the Office of Global Education for specific coverage information.
+\HEALTH INSURANCE is required for all International cadets.
+The amount included is an estimate for the 2023-2024 academic year.
+The Health insurance fee is charged during the first semester.
+Please contact the Office of International Programs for specific coverage information.